The Sacred Music Department offers education of the highest quality and broadest scope to Sacred Music majors who aspire to be leaders of the future.

 Undergirding the sacred music program are the offerings of the other Westminster academic and performance departments, the specialized collections containing sacred music materials in Talbott Library, and the vast network of affiliate churches in the greater New York-Philadelphia metropolitan area in which Westminster students are enabled to gain personal experience of a wide range of sacred music practice.

-All full-time freshman and sophomore Sacred Music majors are expected to enroll in and meet the requirements for SM 511 Sacred Music Lab to a total of four semesters.
-All full-time junior and senior Sacred Music majors are expected to enroll in and meet the requirements for SM 531 Colloquium in Sacred Music to a total of four semesters.
+All full-time undergraduate Sacred Music majors are expected to enroll in and meet the requirements for SM 511 Sacred Music Lab to a total of eight semesters.
 All full-time graduate Sacred Music majors are expected to enroll in and meet the requirements for SM 511 Sacred Music Lab to a total of two semesters.
 Grading is “P” (satisfactory) or “U” (unsatisfactory).

 The Westminster handbell program was instituted in 1979 to fill the need to train church musicians in the art of handbell ringing.
 It became the first curriculum of handbell ringing in an institution of higher learning.
 Concert Handbell Choir I, open to students by audition, goes on tour annually, has appeared on national television, and has five recordings to its credit.